Federal Work-Study Orientation for On and Off Campus Jobs

 4. What information is on the FWS Payment Schedule?

-- Starting and ending dates of each 2-week work period
+- Start and end dates of each 2-week work period

 - Timesheet due dates for each work period